johnanthonyowens/jsonsax/README.md

    array.
 This deviation is consistent with the behavior of the JSON.parse() function present in ECMAScript 5 and other common JSON parsers.

-2. Number values are limited to 63 characters in length (imposing limits on the length of numbers is permitted by RFC 4637).

-3. Detection of duplicate object members is not enabled by default (to avoid memory overhead) but can be enabled if desired.
+2. Detection of duplicate object members is not enabled by default (to avoid memory overhead) but can be enabled if desired.
 Clients can also choose to implement duplicate detection themselves.